vishalanandl177/DRF-API-Logger/README.md

 9. Client IP Address

-You can log API information into the database or listen to the logger signals for different use-cases or you can do both.
+You can log API information into the database or listen to the logger signals for different use-cases, or you can do both.

-* The logger usage a separate thread to run so it won't affect your API response time.
+* The logger usage a separate thread to run, so it won't affect your API response time.

 ## Installation